CatAndCastle/WellOfMemories/README.md

 serverless deploy [--aws-profile serverless]
 ```

-Trigger video creation process with a POST request to the /new_video endpoint.
+Trigger video creation process with a POST request to the [/new_video](https://github.com/CatAndCastle/WellOfMemories/wiki/New-Video) endpoint.
 Refer to new_video.json for example json data to POST
 ```
 curl -X POST -H "Content-Type: application/json" -d @new_video.json https://65omk9x4r6.execute-api.us-east-1.amazonaws.com/dev/new_video
 ```

 ## Srverless Resources ##
+The app creates the following resources in yor AWS account:
 * video_bucket:
 S3 Bucket where intermediate files and the final videos will be stored
 * dynamo_table: